RestoredCDC/CDC_zim_mirror/README.md

 `python ./zim_converter.py`

 This will take some time, progress will be printed on screen.
 There might be some additional printing in between progress for redirects and errors.
 You will get a list of all paths that reported an error at the end.
-For the cdc .zim archive we are using for this project, there is about 30 paths (among ~380000) that are corrupted in the .zim file, that is not a big deal.
+The listed `['Counter', 'Creator', 'Date', 'Description', 'Illustration_48x48@1', 'Language', 'Name', 'Publisher', 'Scraper', 'Source', 'Tags', 'Title', 'X-ContentDate', 'mainPage', 'fulltext/xapian', 'listing/titleOrdered/v0', 'listing/titleOrdered/v1', 'title/xapian']` paths as error at the end are not important for our putpose.

 If the process ends before printing "done" maybe the server does not have enough RAM.
 In that case you will need to enable swap in linux to compensate which I won't go into here but mentioning it here as a pointer.